lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
-Presenting basic participant characteristics, as suggested by STROBE best practices, is a great example for using a table.
+Presenting basic participant characteristics, as indicated by STROBE best practices, is a great example for using a table.
 Here you can show summary statistics of the outcomes, predictors, and other characteristics.

 The carpenter package provides an easy way of creating these tables.
-We start by outlining the table based on the data.
-With multiple time points, you could indicate the time variable so that each time point has a column.
-This outputs nothing right now as we haven't added rows.
+We start by using outline-underscore-table, piping in the data.
+This function also takes a argument to set the grouping variable, such as visit number, so they are arranged as the table columns.
+We haven't added rows, so it outputs nothing..

-Let's add a row for a factor variable like combined education.
+Let's use add-underscore-rows and add a factor variable like combined education.
 A common statistic for factors is the count with percent of total, so let's set stat to stat-underscore-n-percent.

 ---